The case for Windsor

 Why this place might fit

-Windsor gives the UK finder a clear travel signal: slow mornings, harbour walks, beaches, seafood, big skies, and easy photo-led content.
+Windsor gives the UK finder a clear travel signal: history, architecture, old streets, local museums, gardens, and compact walking days.
 That makes it useful when you are deciding between an obvious UK break and a more personal one.

-Use this guide as the research layer, then use the finder when you want the site to compare Windsor against other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.
+Use the finder when you want a quick comparison between Windsor and other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.

 Nearby ideas